There’s going to be a rematch in Waukesha, and neither side plans on backing down. Hopefully no one needs to be or go for a ride in an ambulance.

 It’s a battle for pride as Waukesha police officers and firefighters take it to the court at 7 p.m.
 March 30 for the second annual basketball challenge.

-The Waukesha Police Department has long-supported the Special Olympics of Wisconsin and chose to donate a portion of the proceeds from the event to that organization.
-The Special Olympics athletes love the relationship the police officers have with them, often running over to give the officers giant hugs during fundraising events.
+The Waukesha Police Department has the and chose to donate a portion of the proceeds from the event The Special Olympics athletes love the relationship the police officers have with them, often running over to give the officers giant hugs during fundraising events.

-“Both are worthy causes that we are proud to support,” said Joe Strandlie, captain of the police department’s team and a school resource officer at Waukesha South High School.
+“Both are worthy causes that we are proud to support,” said Joe Strandlie, captain of the police department’s team and a at Waukesha South High School.

 “It is a way for us to unite with them and to show them that we like to do special things for them other than just fight fires,” said Mark Wichser, equipment operator and captain for the fire department.

 The game begins at 7 p.m.
-March 30 at Catholic Memorial High School.
-Tickets are available at the local Waukesha State Bank offices.
+March 30 at Tickets are available at the local Waukesha State Bank offices.
 Adult tickets are $4 in advance and $5 at the door.
 Students are $3, and children under 12 are free.